MohamedElashri/arxivabscraper/README.md

 ## Examples

 You can directly use `arxivabsscraper` in your scripts.
-Let's import `arXivabssScraper` and create a scraper to fetch all preprints in condensed matter physics category from 2 May 2018 until 2 June 2020 (for other categories, see below):
+Let's import `arxivabsscraper` and create a scraper to fetch all preprints in condensed matter physics category from 2 May 2018 until 2 June 2020 (for other categories, see below):